MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/live-game-binding.md

 > ![Product Creation](../images/game_binding/Product_creation.png)
 2. Reach out to your Microsoft representative and get explain the purpose that this title will be sharing XBL with the primary title.
 Ensure you meet the criteria for game binding in your business justification.
 3. After being content approved, you will now have two titles that are XBL Enabled for the moment.
+5. When selecting platforms within the secondary product, ensure that Windows 10 PC is not selected as that platform is not currently supported for Game Binding.
+Also if this title is planning to use cross play between generations, ensure you've added the crossplay capability.
-4. In the secondary product navigate to Xbox Live -> Gameplay settings, there in the top right of the page you will see a new button named “Bind Configuration”.
+6. In the secondary product navigate to Xbox Live -> Gameplay settings, there in the top right of the page you will see a new button named “Bind Configuration”.
 ![Bind Configuration](../images/game_binding/Gameplay_settings.png)
-5. Clicking that button will open a modal where you will have the ability to bind this secondary product to the primary product.
+7. Clicking that button will open a modal where you will have the ability to bind this secondary product to the primary product.
 Here you can enter the name or Store ID of the primary product and click save.
 ![Binding Picker](../images/game_binding/Bind_Config.png)
-6. After finding the correct primary title, click save.
+8. After finding the correct primary title, click save.
 This will kick off an internal process that will setup your secondary title correctly.
 This process will not have an impact on the primary product and only makes changes to the secondary product’s config.
 <br/>
 ![Secondary Binding Status](../images/game_binding/Secondary_Binding.png)
-7. After the process completes the page will refresh and you will now see the primary game’s XBL configuration within the secondary.
+9. After the process completes the page will refresh and you will now see the primary game’s XBL configuration within the secondary.
 From the secondary product, this will remain as read only.
 To edit the configuration, you will be able to click the edit button which will link you to the primary product to make changes.
 Changes made to XBL Config will impact both versions of the title.
 If you wish to unbind the title in the future, you can do so via the “Unbind Configuration” button and have your previous XBL configuration for the secondary product return.